 “Different roles don’t have to conflict with the athlete role: if you’re driven in sports, you can be driven in your career, or if you’re a team player in sports, you can use that role in friendships and work, too.”

-Ethiopian long-distance running legend Haile Gebreselassie wasn’t just the world’s best marathon runner, but also a family man, business man and important in his community.
-Because he was more than an athlete, he didn’t sweat it even when his athlete career was at stake.
+Ethiopian long-distance running legend Haile Gebreselassie wasn’t just the world’s best marathon runner, but also a family man, businessman, and important in his community.
+Because he was more than an athlete, he didn’t sweat it even when his athletic career was at stake.

 “Don’t worry, doc!
 It’s just running.”

 Hintsa remembers her father being nervous about performing an achilles tendon surgery on Gebreselassie that could have ended his running career if something went wrong.
 But the runner legend was calm and comforted the doctor: